JJGO/blog/_posts/2021-03-15-debugging-pretty.md

 ...
 ```

-So for every line the first three columns are indicating us: when the event happened, what category it's related to and which server is the one printing the message.
+So for every line, the first three columns indicate: when the event happened, what category it is related to and which server is printing the message.
 The rest is left as free form.

 ### Prettifying the Logs